SidneyBuckner/samples/README.md

 - CallStack
   - when a function invokes an additional function
   - Functions get stacked on top of eachother
+  - WHLIE THE CALL STACK IS ENGAGED, JS CANT DO ANYTHING ELSE (single threaded)

 - Function Factory
   - A Function that returns out and builds another function